cash stack icon

 After opening an 18-month cash ISA, you will need to add money to your account.

-Depending on the provider, you may only be able to make one deposit when you open the account, but others may allow further additions for a limited period.
+Depending on the provider, you may only be able to make one deposit when you open the account, but others may allow further additions for a limited period, such as 14 or 28 days.

 Bear in mind that you can only deposit a maximum of £20,000 across one or more cash ISAs in a single tax-year.